Package insert / prescribing information

 Hydrochlorothiazide is a thiazide diuretic.
 Its empirical formula is C7H8ClN3O4S2, its molecular weight is 297.73, and its structural formula is

-Valsartan and Hydrochlorothiazide tablets, USP, are formulated for oral administration to contain Valsartan and Hydrochlorothiazide, USP 80/12.5 mg, 160/12.5 mg, 160/25 mg, 320/12.5 mg and 320/25 mg.
-The inactive ingredients of the tablets are colloidal silicon dioxide, crospovidone, hydroxypropyl methylcellulose, iron oxides, magnesium stearate, microcrystalline cellulose, polyethylene glycol, talc, and titanium dioxide.
+Valsartan and Hydrochlorothiazide tablets, USP are formulated for oral administration to contain Valsartan and Hydrochlorothiazide, USP 80/12.5 mg, 160/12.5 mg, 160/25 mg, 320/12.5 mg and 320/25 mg.
+The inactive ingredients of the tablets are colloidal silicon dioxide, crospovidone, hydroxypropyl methylcellulose, red iron oxide, yellow iron oxide, black iron oxide, magnesium stearate, microcrystalline cellulose, polyethylene glycol, talc, and titanium dioxide.

 Valsartan and Hydrochlorothiazide - Clinical Pharmacology